 Risk-weighted Assets (RWA): Assets calculated by applying a regulatory predetermined risk-weight factor to on and off-balance sheet exposure.
-The risk-weight factors are established by the Office of the Superintendent of Financial Institutions Canada to convert on and off-balance sheet exposures to a comparable risk level.
+The risk-weight factors are established by the OSFI to convert on and off-balance sheet exposures to a comparable risk level.